kineticadb/charts/docs/Administration/cluster_management.md

 !!! warning "auto sizing"
-    If you do *not* put any limits on the pods, Kinetica will inspect the nodes that are available (and which match the app.kinetica.com/pool=compute label if `db.gpudbCluster.hasPools` is true).
+    If you do *not* put any limits on the pods, Kinetica will inspect the nodes that are available (and which match the app.kinetica.com/pool=compute label if `kineticacluster.gpudbCluster.hasPools` is true).
 It will assume that Kinetica is being given exclusive access to these nodes and will default to using 85% of the largest N matching nodes (by memory capacity) where N is the number of ranks.